 - What competencies are they looking for?
 What positions are challenging to fill, and why?

 - What opportunities and challenges exist for professional development and training?

 - What training needs does the workforce perceive?

 The study will result in several written products and dissemination activities that share key themes and findings related to the career trajectories of home visitors and their supervisors.
-Products are expected to be available in July 2019.
+Products are expected to be available in late 2019.